JediLuke/flamelex/README.md

 * Ability to read documents & maintain my own notes on such documents
 * Ability to do source-control inside the editor
 * Integrated with Elixir compiler

+## In progress

+Ability to open & save files
+* extra points - able to open text-only webpages (requires using HTTP client to fetch raw text) Ability to perform basic text editing (insertion / deletion / substitution) Ability to Load "environments" (saved config/data-store/knowledge-base/organizer) Ability to execute commands via IEx and/or the command buffer

 ## How to use Franklin